赋能应用的量子 API

 • Haixiang Fu, Yuzhu Wang, and Bo Gao, "Beyond the Fermi pseudopotential: A modified Gross-Pitaevskii equation", Phys.
 Rev. A, 67, 053612 (2003).

-Extended the GPE to account for more complex interaction potentials in BECs.
+Extended the GPE to account for more complex and more realistic interaction potentials in BECs.

 • Bo Gao, Eite Tiesinga, Carl J. Williams, and Paul S. Julienne, "Multichannel quantum-defect theory for slow atomic collisions", Phys.
 Rev. A, 72, 042719 (2005).